Labor Day. The history is a little more interesting than just picnics and hot dogs.

 "There is no question of his guilt ...
 He is ... a dangerous man calculated to mislead the unthinking and affording excuse for those with criminal intent."

-Chicago's statue dedicated to the police officers who were killed in the 1886 Haymarket Riot was blown up on October 6, 1969, by Bill Ayers and Eric Mann's militant group "Weatherman Underground" during their Days of Rage.
+That statue was blown up on October 6, 1969, by the anarchist "Weatherman Underground" during their Days of Rage.

-Weatherman member Bill Ayers later helped launch the political career of a young Illinois State Senator Barack Obama.
+Weatherman Underground member Bill Ayers later helped launch the political career of a young Illinois State Senator Barack Obama.

 Bill Ayers stated:

 "I am a radical, leftist, small 'c' communist ...
 Maybe I’m the last communist who is willing to admit it ...
-The ethics of communism still appeal tome.
+The ethics of communism still appeal to me.
 I don’t like Lenin as much as the early Marx."

 "Myself and Alicia in particular are trained organizers ...
 We are trained Marxists.
 We are super-versed on, sort of, ideological theories."